SkelliesINT/ArcherPhish/README.md

     - Other interactions like replies

 4. Dashboard/Stats
-    - Statistics of deliveries, opens, clicks, flags, etc
+    - Statistics of deliveries, clicks, flags, etc
     - Display charts (Optional)